lbarberena/CRUD-Firebase-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.

+It consist in a simple CRUD of Heroes, stored on Firebase Realtime database.

+## Demo
+You can interact with the [live Demo](https://crud-angular-course.web.app/heroes) on Firebase hosting.

 ## First time cloning the repo?

 Make sure you have [Angular CLI](https://cli.angular.io/) and [NodeJS](https://nodejs.org/es/) installed.